Don Debelak offers affordable patents http://www.patentsbydondebelak.com

 Why is an obvious benefit important?
 Unless you can afford a big advertising and marketing campaign, your product will need to sell on a shelf without anyone offering a big sales presentation.
 The product needs to sell itself.

-The degree of obviousness the benefit has is a subjective question, so I’ve listed five success stories where the product sold itself.
+The degree of obviousness the benefit has is a subjective question, so I’ve listed six success stories where the product sold itself.
 Compare the power of your benefit to the power of the benefits listed below.
 You may even want to get samples of the following products and have people evaluate how obvious your product’s benefit is compared to theirs.

 Blakely actually had a very difficult time convincing manufacturers (who were all men) that women would want her product.
-After hearing that many times, she finally met one manufacturer who initially told her no, but after showing the product to his daughters, he called Blakely back and told her although he personally thought the idea was strange, his daughters thought it was the greatest idea they had ever seen.
+After hearing no many times, she finally met one manufacturer who initially told her no, but after showing the product to his daughters, he called Blakely back and told her although he personally thought the idea was strange, his daughters thought it was the greatest idea they had ever seen.

 Panty lines are a problem that most, if not all, women have faced.
 Also, many women are always searching for ways to look their best.
 When presented with a product that can cover up panty lines, even with open toed shoes, and at the same time shape up their bodies, women instantly understand the benefit.
 It is this instant recognition of the benefit, along with edgy and effective marketing and packaging, which has turned Spanx into the huge success it is today.